gduverger/multifamily-pro-forma-guide/part2-building-blocks.md

 **Definition**
 EGI minus operating expenses (excluding debt service, income taxes, and “below‑the‑line” capital expenditures).

+Simple: This is the money left after paying the property’s normal bills but before paying the loan or taxes.
+It’s like your salary after work expenses but before mortgage and taxes.

 **Key Terms**
 - **Operating expenses**: property taxes, insurance, management, payroll, repairs/maintenance, utilities, admin, common area.
 - **Replacement reserves**: some treat these as below‑the‑line (not in NOI); lenders often underwrite a minimum reserve.